Life after The Death of a Loved One

 I just returned from Hollywood Beach, Florida and had a nice time with my sister, Norma.
 I generally don't travel in August as the weather is too hot, but wanted to give her moral support as she moved two weeks ago from New York.

-Her estranged husband who became ill with several strokes after their son's passing, lives overseas.
-She was very nervous before moving as she literally gave up everything, being near her older son and his new Thai wife, (who are moving back to Thailand in 3 years or so) friends, a gorgeous apt, office space for her business, and would be living totally alone in Florida, so it was a gamble she was taking; she made the move because emotionally NY became too stressful for her to continue living there.
+Her estranged husband who became ill with several strokes after their son's passing lives overseas.
+She was very nervous before moving as she literally gave up everything, being near her older son and his new Thai wife, (who are moving back to Thailand in 3 years or so) friends, a gorgeous apt, office space for her business, and will be living alone in Florida, so it was a gamble she was taking.
+She made the move because emotionally NY became too stressful for her to continue living there.

 A day or so before she left NY, I did a meditation and asked that a sign be given to her in a dream or while awake that would give her strength and courage to make her move.
 On the morning before her departure, she had a dream with her son Omar, and he was rocking her back and forth gently, while kissing her tenderly.
 She woke up with a deep feeling of love embracing her, and she knew this was a confirmation that she had made the right decision.
 I was grateful that neither time or distance, or even death stands in the way of a spiritual connection, if we but keep our minds and hearts open and free of anger and bitterness.